kangsoon-dev/cloud-certification-cheatsheets/[DEA-C01] AWS Data Engineer - Associate/README.md

 - Same-region replication - Log aggregation, live replication between diff accounts.
 - S3 automatically scales to high request rates and gives 5500 GET and 3500 PUT/POST per prefix.

 **S3 Transfer Acceleration**: Used to increase transfer speed by transferring a file to edge location which will then forward the data to S3 bucket in target region.
+Good for cross-region

 **S3 Encryption**